antleaf/journal_comparison_service_data_collection/FOAA_Framework.md

 **Validation:** Number with two decimal places.
 A period (dot) should be used as the decimal separator.
 No thousand separator should be used.

-**Guidance:** To facilitate comparison of prices between publishers.
+**Guidance:** This is a required field.
+To facilitate comparison of list prices between publishers, please tell us the subscription list price for a typical research-intensive university in the US.

-This includes fees paid by libraries through models such as Subscribe to Open, Community Action Publishing, and library membership.

-If no Subscription is charged, please indicate this by entering 0.00

 ***